AdobeDocs/campaign-standard.en/help/administration/using/technical-workflows.md

   <tr>
    <td> <span class="uicontrol">Recover Tracking Logs</span> <br /> </td>
    <td> <span class="uicontrol">trackingLogRecovery</span> <br /> </td>
    <td> This workflow restores lost tracking logs.
-Note that this technical workflow is for Adobe internal only.
-By default, it is started every 10 minutes.<br /> </td>
+Note that this technical workflow is used in specific contexts and restricted to Adobe internal use only. <br> By default, it is started every 10 minutes.<br /> </td>
   </tr>
   <tr>
    <td> <span class="uicontrol">Update delivery indicators</span> <br /> </td>